mvolkmann/blog/src/raycast.md

 1. Open Raycast.
 1. Select your command from the "Development" category and run it.

+### VS Code

+See the VS Code extension "Raycast" by tonka3000.
+It provides commands for common tasks, debugging, auto-completion, and snippets.

 ### Arguments

 Each extension command can take up to three arguments.